 We Keep Them Too Long!

-A much loved frying pan gets used and used long after the non-stick coating flakes and the base of the pan warps.
-Why do we keep using these beaten up pans?
+A much-loved frying pan gets used long after the non-stick coating flakes and the base of the pan warps.
+Why do we keep using these beaten-up pans?

 How Do You Choose?
 Griddle Pan vs Frying Pan?

 Choosing between a skillet and a frying pan is difficult, especially if you are not a professional chef.
 Due to their many similarities, many people are often confused about which cooking appliance to choose for a particular task.
 Nonetheless, differentiating them is easy.

 The most significant difference between them is the shape and the size.
 A griddle is large, rectangular, or square, while the frying pan is rounded and smaller.
 Several other factors will help you choose between a skillet and a frying pan, as follows: